 You may not necessarily be aware that climate change is an environmental justice issue.
-However, those most at risk from the adverse effects of climate change and extreme weather events live in black or other minority neighborhoods.
+However, those most at risk from the adverse effects of climate change and extreme weather events live in Black or other minority neighborhoods.
 The aftermath of Hurricane Katrina, for example, has been dubbed “a time of environmental racism” by the Environmental Systems Research Institute (ESRI).
+Climate justice is therefore a component of racial justice.

 Climate Change and Environmental Racism

-According to the National Association for the Advancement of Colored People (NAACP), climate change has a disproportionate impact on communities of color as well as low-income communities in the United States.
-Climate change can increase the severity of storms as well as contribute to other natural disasters that may have a much more pronounced effect on minority communities than on white and affluent neighborhoods.
+According to the National Association for the Advancement of Colored People (NAACP), climate change has a disproportionate impact on communities of color, as well as low-income communities in the United States.
+Climate change can increase the severity of storms and contribute to other natural disasters that may have a much more pronounced effect on minority communities than on white and affluent neighborhoods.

 Addressing climate change means also addressing the fact that some communities are more vulnerable to environmental hazards than others.
 Generally, every single one of us is vulnerable to the effects of climate change, as it affects our living situation and access to clean air, clean water, shelter, and food.
 However, poorer communities and those of color are disproportionately negatively affected in many additional ways.